hyperledger-archives/composer/packages/composer-website/jekylldocs/applications/node.md

   o String lastName
 }
 ```
-You can see how the owner and title information are being accessed in a very simple manner
+You can see how the owner and title information are being accessed in a very simple manner.

 ## Submitting a transactions
 The last thing that we need to do is submit a transaction.
 This is the definition of the transaction in the model file: